 Anthropology is the study of the biology, prehistory and culture of human society in a worldwide setting.
 Anthropologists study people from all times and all places.
-Anthropology focuses on human and non-human primate evolution by studying the behavior of living and extinct human and primate groups (physical anthropology).
+Anthropology focuses on human and non-human primate evolution by studying the behavior of living and extinct human and primate groups (physical or biological anthropology).
 It looks at cultural history and past lifeways and studies how human societies have changed from ancient to modern times (archaeology).
-It also examines the behavior of living societies in order to understand differences in contemporary cultures (cultural anthropology and linguistic anthropology).
+It also examines the behavior of living societies in order to understand differences in contemporary cultures (cultural anthropology).
 This includes the study of topics such as language, kinship, religion, ecology, urbanism, and culture and personality.

-One of two anthropology major programs offered by the college, the anthropological sciences major leads to a Bachelor of Science degree and provides an intensive foundation in empirically oriented evolutionary anthropology.
+One of four anthropology major programs offered by the college, the anthropological sciences major leads to a Bachelor of Science degree and provides an intensive foundation in empirically oriented evolutionary anthropology.
 This major is geared towards students committed to pursuing graduate studies and research in the anthropological sciences, the biomedical sciences or professional employment in anthropology.

 Upon admission to the university, students declare an interest in anthropological sciences within the College of Arts and Sciences.
 Interested students should contact the undergraduate advisor for anthropology and an advisor in Arts and Sciences Advising.